davidfstr/Crystal-Web-Archiver/README.md

     * Skip parsing links in downloaded files known to be binary files.

 * Serving improvements
+    * Server logs are now displayed in a UI drawer.
     * Links to anchors on the same page are no longer rewritten, for better compatibility with JavaScript libraries that treat such links specially.